slauerma/Modern-Editor-w-Import/README.md

 Original: Kevin Bryan (July 2025)
 Port/maintainer: Stephan Lauermann

-ModernEditor is a browser-based editor for LaTeX/Markdown/plain text with inline GPT-assisted editing.
+ModernEditor is a browser-based editor for LaTeX/Markdown/plain text with inline GPT-assisted editing using the OpenAI GPT family.
 It runs grammar, style, simplification, and proof checks; it can also run Python to check math and search the web when enabled.
 You can accept/reject/edit each suggestion, and you can work fully offline by importing precomputed JSON corrections.

 ---